JamesNewton/HybridDiskEncoder/README.md

 http://www.cypress.com/part/cy8c4247azi-m485
 <br>This gives us:
 - 8 channel, 12 bit ADC 1-Msps,
-- programmable analog front end (no need for external opamps or manual level adj),
+- programmable analog front end (no need for external opamps),
+- PWM output to adjust emmiter brightness (no need for manual adjust),
 - 128K FLASH, 16K RAM, 48 Mhz, 32 bit ARM Cortex-M0.

 And if we want to include support for high speed slot counting in the future: 48 macrocells for some FPGA ability.